-Join Adam Crespi for an in-depth discussion in this video Using the exercise files, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Using the exercise files, part of Unity: Level Design.

 If you're a premium member of lynda.com, you have access to the exercise files used throughout this title.
 This course uses Autodesk Maya, Adobe Illustrator, Adobe Photoshop, and Unity 3D.
 In each chapter, there's a project for that particular application.
 Adobe Illustrator files are in the chapter folder, as are standalone PSD or working Photoshop files, and exported TIFFs along with any other Word documents, such as a game design document for the game.
 In each chapter, there's a Maya project if we're working in Maya, and a Unity project.